Rich1505/PathFinding-Project/README.md

 # PathFinding-Project
-Implementation of the A* algorithm in a map with obstacles defined by the user or generated randomly
+Implementation of the A* algorithm in a map with obstacles defined by the user or generated randomly.
+Made with Raylib.